 Babies typically have about six-months of walking practice before they take their first uneasy steps on their own.
-But they start the process with essentially no control over their foot and ankle, according to Dr. Stacey Dusing, a certified specialist in pediatric physical therapy and Sykes Family Chair of Pediatric Physical Therapy, Health and Development in the Division of Biokinesiology and Physical Therapy at the University of Southern California.
+But they start the process with essentially no control over their foot and ankle, according to Stacey Dusing, Ph.D., a pediatric physical therapist at the University of Southern California.

 “We describe initial walking as a controlled fall,” Dusing says.
 “Babies are just able to keep themselves upright and they use their hips to control their movements because they don’t have great control of their feet and ankles.
 That’s why they look like they’re waddling.”

 During the practice period, whether it be cruising or holding on to parents hands while stepping, babies will step in whatever way their foot happens to fall.
 Some babies my step down heel first.
 Other babies will stomp around with flat feet.
 And other babies keep on their tippy toes.
 Up until just after the first year pretty much all of those modes of stepping are normal.

 “Before 18 months we are never worried about the kid who is occasionally toe walking,” Dusing says.
 “It’s pretty normal to have that variability in kids take steps and how they move.”

 Until babies start to get up on their feet, the muscles around the ankles aren’t typically activated.
 So they aren’t being developed and strengthened.
 In fact it isn’t until 3 years that children start developing arches.
 The small musculature and shape of the feet continue to develop until age 5.

 So it’s not uncommon to see some variation in the way a child steps.
 Even for older kids some toe walking may be mixed in with typical walking.
 That might concern some parents but Dusing encourages her clients to consider the context in which toe-walking occurs.